Breadcrumb

 Reflective Structured Dialogue

-Through training, consultation, facilitation, and long-term collaboration, EP equips people to live and work better together.
-Although the scope and depth of our collaborations have grown, Reflective Structured Dialogue remains the active ingredient in all our work.
+Through training, consultation, coaching, facilitation, and long-term collaboration, EP equips people to live and work better together.
+RSD strengthens pluralism and diversity, which are the foundations of a healthy democratic society.
+As our collaborations have grown, we have continued to innovate and refine our approach.
+Reflective Structured Dialogue, however, remains the active ingredient in all our work.

 EP's Core Practices